gregr/ina/nscheme/README.md

     handle, should have primary tags that are different from the tags used for values where eqv? can simply compare the primary handles.
     - these are the large, structurally-compared values:
-      - larger text types: symbols, strings, bytevectors
+      - larger text types: symbols, strings, bytess
       - large integers, non-integers, large floating-point numbers
     - these are the values where eqv? only needs to perform primary handle comparison:
       - immediates, mutables, pairs, vectors, and all opaque values such as procedures and records